Root Canal Procedure

 How is a root canal done?

 Root canal procedures are performed when the root of the tooth becomes infected or the pulp becomes damaged.
-Before the root canal treatment begins, the area will be deeply numbed to ensure maximum comfort.
+Before the root canal treatment begins the mouth will be numbed to ensure maximum comfort.
 During the procedure, the nerve and infected pulp is removed, and then the tooth is filled with an anti-bacterial filling and sealed.
 After the treatment is complete, your dentist will likely place a crown on the repaired tooth to prevent fracture and future infection.

 How long does a root canal last?